RivaD2/reading-notes/201/class-06.md

 #### We can access those objects using dot notation and constructor notation and can build objects using constructor notation and literal notation.

-#### By creating objects and utilizing properties and methods, we are using Object Oriented programming and this my friend, is a gamechanger
+#### By creating objects and utilizing properties and methods, we are using Object Oriented programming and this my friend, is a game changer